lohedges/sbt/README.md

   data/event08.txt
   data/event09.txt
 Creating graph program...
-Running benchmarks on 4 IPUs...
-Results...
-  Copy to IPU took: 0.001840 ms
-  Algorithm execution took: 0.000029 ms
-  Raw events per second: 605445.264478
-  Copy from IPU took: 0.000636 ms
+Running benchmarks...
-  Events per second: 7052.187321
+Events per second: 27188007.886965
+Validating output...
+Finished!
 ````

 For the above run, the 4 MK2 IPUs can process events at a throughput of around
-605000 events per second, i.e. 605kHz.
-Accounting for data transfer to/from
+27200000 events per second, i.e. 27.2MHz.
+(Note that this timing does not
-the IPU, the throughput drops to around 7kHz.
-However, we should be able to
-interleave data transfer with compute, e.g. ping-ponging data transfer and
-compute between IPUs, or streaming many more events to the IPU exchange to be
-processed in larger batches.
+account for data transfer from the host to IPU exchange and back.)

-In contrast, the CPU implementation of the Search by Triplet algorithm within
+contrast, the CPU implementation of the Search by Triplet algorithm within
-Allen can run at 3.4kHz on an Intel Xeon Silver 4215R (3.20GHz), i.e. the IPU
+Allen can run at 3.4kHz on an Intel Xeon Silver 4215R (3.20GHz).
+The beefiest
-can process about 2 times as many events per second when data transfer is included.
-The beefiest GPU currently used for Allen throughput measurements is the NVIDIA
+GPU currently used for Allen throughput measurements is the NVIDIA GeForce
-GeForce RTX 3090, which has an approximate throughput of 230kHz for the _entire_
+RTX 3090, which has an approximate throughput of 230kHz for the _entire_
-reconstruction sequence!

-The next steps are 1) thinking of ways to reduce the algorithm's memory footprint,
-so that we can use _all_ of the hardare threads available on the IPU; 2)
-developing strategies to utilise the large amount of IPU exchange memory, i.e.
-transferring (potentially in the background) events to the exchange, which
-could then be processed in larger batches; and 3) looking at ways to minimise
-the data transfer cost by interleaving with compute.
+reconstruction sequence, i.e. not just the search by triplet algorithm.

 ## Data